aadarsh-durishetty/aadarsh-durishetty/README.md

-## Hi there !
+## Hi there!

-- Current projects: working on web development.
+#- Current projects: working on web development.
-- Current apprenticeship: AWS Cloud and Machine Learning.
+#- Current apprenticeship: AWS Cloud and Machine Learning.
-- Open to collaborate on Application Projects.
+#- Open to collaborate on Application Projects.